 4. Opting in

 A person who is eligible for membership, but who is not an active member in that employment, can apply at any time to their employer to join the Scheme.
-If they do, they become an active member in that employment in the main section of the Scheme on the first day of the payment period following the application.
+If they do, they become an active member, in the main section of the Scheme, in that employment on the first day of the payment period following the application.
 A person is free to opt out of the Scheme and re-join as many times as they wish.

 The Scheme contains two sections – the main section and the 50/50 section.
 Please see section 8 for more information about the two sections of the Scheme.

-A person cannot elect to join the 50/50 section of the Scheme before becoming a member of the main section of the Scheme.
+A person cannot elect to join the 50/50 section of the Scheme before becoming a member of the main section.
 An employee opting to join the Scheme would have to join the main section initially.
 Once they have joined the main section, they could elect to join the 50/50 section.
 If they did so before the first payroll after they opt into the Scheme is closed, they could be brought into the 50/50 section from the first day of joining the Scheme.

 The employer must tell the L G P S administering authority that the employee has joined the Scheme.
 They should supply a copy of the election to join the Scheme and, if relevant, the election to join the 50/50 section.